heathermiller/dist-prog-book/chapter/3/message-passing.md

 Akka and Erlang provide modules that you can piece together to build various pieces of functionality into your system.
 Akka provides a huge number of modules and extensions to configure and monitor a distributed system built using actors.
 They provide a number of utilities to meet common use-case and deployment scenarios, and these are thoroughly listed and documented.
 Additionally they provide support for Akka Extensions, which are a mechanism for adding your own features to Akka.
 These are powerful enough that some core features of Akka like Typed Actors or Serialization are implemented as Akka Extensions.
 Erlang provides the Open Telecom Platform (OTP), which is a framework comprised of a set of modules and standards designed to help build applications.
 OTP takes the generic patterns and components of Erlang, and provides them as libraries that enable code reuse and best practices when developing new systems.

-### Module vs. Runtime approaches to tooling
+## Module vs. "managed" runtime approaches

 Both Akka and Erlang take a module-based approach to tooling around their actor systems.
 The Orleans framework goes in another direction, instead providing an

-TODO: finish this thought
+TODO: finish this thought, avoid the word tooling because that implies like IDEs and stuff

 # References